prtkgpt/questdb.io/docs/guide/rest.md

 First, we create the tables using `/exec`, which allows us to pass SQL statements.
-We also specify a designated timestamp column which will be useful for time-based queries and time joins across tables.
+We also specify a designated timestamp column which will be useful for time based queries and time joins across tables.

 ```questdb-sql title="Create trips table"
 curl -G http://localhost:9000/exec --data-urlencode \